cinematheque-quebecoise/cq2rdf/README.md

 Be sure to upgrade the version inside `package.yaml`.

 Before publishing the RDF data, you need to generate a token from Gitlab's web interface.
 This token is called a [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
-Put the new token in the hidden file `.gitlab-token`.
+Choose a name, an expiration date and the "api" scope.
+Put the generated token in the hidden local file `.gitlab-token`.

-To publish the data the generated data, simply run:
+To publish the data in the folder `cmtq-dataset`, simply run:

 ```
 $ make release